DataTalksClub/llm-zoomcamp/project.md

 > * To get points for your project, you need to evaluate 3 projects of your peers
 > * You get 3 extra points for each evaluation

-Tips:

-* Make it easier for the evaluators to evaluate each of the criteria by mentioning them in your README and including screenshots
-* Imagine that potential hiring managers will also look at your projects.
-Make it easier for them to understand what the project is about and what did you do there

 ## Evaluation Criteria